Niemi stops 35 shots in Canadiens’ 3-0 win over Sabres

 Artturi Lehkonen scored the go-ahead goal by converting a puck that bounced off the end boards 4:56 into the second period.
 Former Sabres forward Paul Byron and Brendan Gallagher then scored empty-net goals 22 seconds apart in the final 1:15 to seal the win.

-The Sabres closed their six-game homestand at 1-4-1, which included a 4-1 loss on Wednesday to Arizona, the Western Conference’s last-place team.
+Nothing is going right for the NHL’s last-place Sabres, who closed their six-game homestand at 1-4-1.
 The Sabres’ league-worst home record dropped to 11-22-5, and they must win their final two home games to avoid setting a franchise low for fewest wins in an 82-game season (13-21-7, in 2012-13).

 Sabres rookie Linus Ullmark allowed one goal on the 22 shots he faced.

-Alex Galchenyuk’s shot from the left circle was blocked in front, and the puck dribbled to Jacob de la Rose, who snapped a shot just wide of the net from the slot.
+Lehkonen scored when teammate Alex Galchenyuk’s shot from the left circle was blocked in front.
+The puck dribbled to Jacob de la Rose, who snapped a shot just wide of the net from the slot.
 The puck struck the boards and to Lehkonen, who flipped it in above Ullmark’s out-stretched right leg.

 NOTES: Sabres C Zemgus Girgensons returned after missing two games with an undisclosed injury. ...
 After opening the season with a 3-2 shootout win at Buffalo, the Canadiens proceeded to go 0-6-1 in their next seven. ...
 Before the game, the Sabres honored Luke McDermott and Adam Page, two local members the United States gold-medal-winning Paralympic hockey team.